 But, there’s probably a lot holding you back, or a lack of understanding on what’s needed to make selling internationally a reality with your Squarespace store.

-The first step is to identify the markets you want to reach.
+The first step is to identify the markets you want to reach with your Squarespace store.

 Deciding to simply start selling internationally wouldn’t make for the most wisest of strategies.
-For this you’ll want to look further into which foreign languages are most used on your Squarespace ecommerce site.
+For this you’ll want to look further into who is actually already visiting your online store.

 To do this, it’s a simple look at your Google Analytics.
 Go to: Google Analytics Dashboard > Audience > Geographical Data > Language.

-If they’ve come across your Squarespace ecommerce store in your original language, chances are they’ll be even more receptive to your messaging if you’re speaking their language.
+If they’ve come across your store in your original language, chances are they’ll be even more receptive to your messaging if you start speaking their language.

 This doesn’t mean there’s no demand from this market, it might be down to the fact you’re not searchable in their market as naturally if you’re only selling in one language, you’re not optimized for multilingual SEO yet.

 Lessons can certainly be learnt from big brands when it comes to jumping into markets without the necessary market research.
-Take Starbucks for example – a chain loved by millions, but which failed to penetrate the Australian market.
-This equated to $150m in loses.
+Take Starbucks for example – a chain loved by millions, but which failed to penetrate the Australian market and ended with a $150m loss.

-You need to have a proper infrastructure in place before you even consider going global.
+You need to have this in place before you even consider going global.
 First impressions count, and if you’re not ready to provide a seamless buying process to the consumer in a new market, then your hopes of taking your Squarespace site global need a little more time.